danhans42/nxflash/README.md

 * There is NO CRC/CHECKSUM/VERIFICATION

 Currently there are no CRC checks on transmitted/received data and the protocol is very simple.
 In testing I never once had an issue with transmission errors, but just be careful and ensure you have other means of recovery as a backup (ie from CD).
+A simple way to validate what you have uploaded is to download it back from RAM, and compare the two files - the only differences should be the file sizes.
+In testing I did not have a single issue with data upload/download - data always verified 100%

 * ROM/BIOS Download